 Once these structural factors have been theorised, poverty can then be generally mapped in terms of our ability to identify different social groups who are at greater risk of poverty than others.
-This concept of risk-mapping moves us away from the simple cultural identification of 'at risk' groups - characteristic of individual approaches to explaining poverty - for a couple of reasons.
+This concept of riskmapping moves us away from the simple cultural identification of "at risk" groups - characteristic of individual approaches to explaining poverty - for a couple of reasons:

-- Structural conditions: Different structural conditions create greater or lesser risks of poverty (which, as ever, will always depend on how poverty is defined). - Poverty conditions: We have noted a central problem with individualistic/ cultural theories of poverty is the fact those considered to be 'in poverty' at any given moment do not necessarily remain in poverty all their lives.
+1. Structural conditions: Different structural conditions create greater or lesser risks of poverty (which, as ever, will always depend on how poverty is defined).

+2. Poverty conditions: We've noted a central problem with individualistic / cultural theories of poverty is the fact those considered to be "in poverty" at any given moment do not necessarily remain in poverty all their lives.
 On the contrary, the cyclic nature of poverty frequently means people (or whole groups) move into and out of poverty at different points in their life cycle.
-This suggests, therefore, that although the identity of 'the poor' may change - in terms of specific individuals - the condition of poverty itself remains; it simply involves different people at different times.
+This suggests, therefore, that although the identity of "the poor" may change - in terms of specific individuals - the condition of poverty itself remains; it simply involves different people at different times.

-We can understand this idea by thinking about Richard Berthoud's observation ('Incomes of Ethnic Minorities', 1998) that 'Pakistani and Bangladeshi families in Britain are almost four times as likely to be living on low incomes as white households'.
-Berthoud identifies four major 'risk factors' for these groups:
+We can understand this idea by thinking about Berthoud's (1998) observation that "Pakistani and Bangladeshi families in Britain are almost four times as likely to be living on low incomes as white households".
+Berthoud identifies four major "risk factors" for these groups:

-- high male unemployment
+- High male unemployment.

-- low levels of female economic activity
+- · Low levels of female economic activity.

-- low pay
+- Low pay.

-- large family size.
+- Large family size.

-The point to note, here, is not that poverty is explained in terms of the specific cultural characteristics of these minorities; rather, it is that any group sharing these characteristics is likely to risk falling into poverty.
+The point to note, here, is not that poverty is explained in terms of the specific cultural characteristics of these minorities; rather, it's that any group sharing these characteristics is likely to risk falling into poverty.

-Similarly, Bardasi and Jenkins (Income in later life, 2002) found the 'risks of old-age poverty for those retiring early are strongly linked to occupation'.
+Similarly, Bardasi and Jenkins (2002) found the "risks of old-age poverty for those retiring early are strongly linked to occupation".
 Managerial and professional workers, as you might expect, have a reduced risk of poverty - but so do manual workers.
-Clerical or sales occupations, craft and service workers (police officers and waiters, for example) on the other hand 'may be especially vulnerable if they stop work early'.
+Clerical or sales occupations, craft and service workers (police officers and waiters, for example) on the other hand "may be especially vulnerable if they stop work early".

 Although the general concept of risk can contribute to our understanding of poverty, attempts have been made to refine this idea in order to relate it specifically to structural factors.
-We can look at an example of this in terms of memberships theory.
-Steven Durlauf ('Groups, Social Influences and Inequality', 2002), argues this type of theory can be used to examine how poverty is related to the way 'various socioeconomic groupings affect individuals' and their behavioural choices, in terms of two different types of group.
+We can look at an example of this in terms of:

+Durlauf (2002), argues this type of theory can be used to examine how poverty is related to the way "various socioeconomic groupings affect individuals" and their behavioural choices, in terms of two different types of group:

-- Exogenous group membership would include things like gender and ethnicity.
-In a sense, we can think of membership of these groups largely in terms of ascribed characteristics; for example, as we have seen with ideas like the feminisation of poverty or the relationship between ethnicity and poverty risk, individual life chances can be generally related to membership of such groups. - Endogenous group membership, on the other hand, relates to the specific social and economic circumstances of the individual Durlauf, for example, points to areas such as residential neighbourhoods, school and work relationships as being significant factors in the poverty/non-poverty equation.
+• Exogenous group membership would include things like gender and ethnicity.
+In a sense, we can think of membership of these groups largely in terms of ascribed characteristics; for example, as we have seen with ideas like the feminisation of poverty or the relationship between ethnicity and poverty risk, individual life chances can be generally related to membership of such groups.

+• Endogenous group membership, on the other hand, relates to the specific social and economic circumstances of the individual - Durlauf, for example, points to areas such as residential neighbourhoods, school and work relationships as being significant factors in the poverty / non-poverty equation.

-In this respect, memberships theory examines the interplay between structural factors, in terms of how, for example economic segregation, through unemployment and low pay, for example, leads to:
+In this respect, memberships theory examines the interplay between structural factors, in terms of how, for example:

+• Economic segregation, through unemployment and low pay, for example, leads to:

-• Social segregation, in terms of the idea the poor and non-poor lead different types of life, have different cultural lifestyles and so forth, which, in turn leads to: Physical segregation, in terms of rich and poor living in different areas, the development of private, gated, communities and the like.
+• Social segregation, in terms of the idea the poor and non-poor lead different types of life, have different cultural lifestyles and so forth, which, in turn leads to:

+• Physical segregation, in terms of rich and poor living in different areas, the development of private, gated, communities and the like.